 Car Design - from sketch to 3D animation

 This year I am taking it one step further.
 I am designing a car again, but this time the exterior, chassis and suspension of a car.
-There are technicians and mechanics walking around at SpykerCars that I can just ask.
+There are technicians and mechanics walking around at SpykerCars whom I can ask a few questions.
 But this assignment I am doing within the walls of our studio, where no automotive techs are present.
 I am responsible for the preliminary research, design and execution in 3D.

 The assignment